 - Absentee Actor: Many of the later Madballs issues would only have a handful of the Madballs appear in the stories, especially after the second series Madballs and the Super Madballs were introduced.
-The only comics that had all of the existing Madballs present were the first three issues and the ninth issue.
+The first, second, third, fourth, and ninth issues were the only comics that had all of the existing Madballs present in at least one story.

 - Big Bad: Dr. Frankenbeans, the local Mad Scientist who schemes to capture the Madballs for his scientific experiments.

-- Covers Always Lie: One issue involving a Fountain of Youth plot gave the impression that the story would have Frankenbeans' assistant Snivelitch become a baby as well as the Madballs, but such a thing doesn't happen.
+- The eighth issue's cover gave the impression that the story would have Frankenbeans' assistant Snivelitch become a baby as well as the Madballs, but such a thing doesn't happen.
 Instead, Frankenbeans and Snivelitch both become children at the end of the story when the Madballs punish them for using the water from the Fountain of Youth on them.

-- Even Bad Men Love Their Mamas: In one issue, Snivelitch is shown to have a picture of his mother.
+- Even Bad Men Love Their Mamas: In the second issue, Snivelitch is shown to have a picture of his mother.